 Yeah, thanks Rob.
 If it doesn't sound too corny, I would say a large reason that I decided to move to Alliant was my meetings and engagements with you and with Derek, as I said back then, I firmly believe the winds of change are blowing in favor of organizations that get behind sustainability of the planet.
 And I recognized the huge investment in human capital that Alliant was making.
 And as a leader in the utility scale, renewable development industry, it just made most sense and was a great opportunity for me to begin the next chapter of my career with a team that we're already heavily invested in this area.
 I saw a huge growth opportunity, and I was really excited by the prospect of being part of that growth and continued support to clients.

 Rob Bothwell (07:50):

 Thanks, Ed.
 That's fantastic and you're absolutely right.
 That is how we are set up and now our entire focus is doing the best possible job we can for our clients and bringing new ideas, being on the cutting edge of solutions for the risks that we're seeing.
 There are new risks that are making themselves known to us every day.
-We're helping our clients in financing projects and getting past some of the new issues that have come up.
-Obviously the convective storm issues, we have found some really, really creative solutions for that.
-And some of the things Derek described our team has given us that ability to do those things.
-And I think we're going to continue to grow with all of these changes.
-We're seeing, obviously, there's a lot of specialty insight that comes along with that.
-Derek, you've been in the midst of all of it, and, and you've been heavily involved with me and other parts of the team coming up with a lot of these solutions.
-Give us your thoughts on some of these, these new risks that we're seeing, and some of the things we're doing to effectively solve them for our clients.
-Sure.
-I think, you know, in terms of evolving risks.
+We're helping with our clients in financing projects and getting past some of the new issues that have come up.
+Obviously the convective storm issues, we have found some really creative solutions for that.
+And some of the things Derek described about our team has given us that ability to do those things.
+And I think we're going to continue to grow with all of these changes we're seeing, obviously there's a lot of specialty insight that comes along with that.
+Derek, you've been in the midst of all of it, and you've been heavily involved with me and other parts of the team coming up with a lot of these solutions.
+Give us your thoughts on some of these new risks that we're seeing and some of the things we're doing to effectively solve them for our clients.

 Derek Whipple (08:55):